Yagyū Munetoshi: Name

-Fiction and Legend
+In legend and fiction

 Like many other great figures in Japanese history, Munetoshi has become a popular figure in literature, movies, video games and other media, and has accumulated a number of exaggerated tales and legends about him.
 In Yagyū Village, near the Yagyū family burial ground, is a large rock called Itto-seki, which has been split in half.
 Though it was most probably split by lightning or earthquake, legend says that Munetoshi cleaved it himself with his sword.

 Munetoshi is a prominent character in Eiji Yoshikawa's Musashi, a fictionalized telling of the life of Miyamoto Musashi.
 In that story a young and still wild Musashi seeks out Munetoshi, seeking to make a name for himself by defeating the famous swordsman.
 By that time however, Munetoshi is already old and ailing, and instead of dueling, the encounter turns into a learning experience for Musashi, who is awed by the spiritual power of Munetoshi, and makes him aware of his shortcomings as a person.
 These encounters are also portrayed in the manga series Vagabond, based on Yoshikawa's novel.

 In the Onimusha video game series, Munetoshi, by taking the title of Jubei, was the main character in Onimusha 2: Samurai's Destiny.
 After Nobunaga destroys the Yagyū Village, Jubei goes off on a journey to avenge them.
 He also appears in Onimusha Blade Warriors and is in hiding in Onimusha 3: Demon Siege.
 In Onimusha: Dawn of Dreams, he retires and gives the Jubei name to his granddaughter, Akane.
 He is referred to Sekishusai as a result.
 His son, Yagyū Munenori became a servant of the evil Toyotomi Hideyoshi, and for this, he sent Akane to kill him.

 In the Fatal Fury video game series, the character Jubei Yamada is based on him.

-He appeared as Yagyu Shinzaemon in the movie, The Ninja Wars (1982).
+Sonny Chiba plays a fictionalized version of Yagyu Shinzaemon in the 1982 movie Ninja Wars.